How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

 Rainbow over Krka National Park

-A path – part wooden plank, part concrete, part dirt trail – loops around and over the clear Krka waters, allowing us to see the river from nearly every angle.
+A multi-surface path loops around and over the clear waters, allowing us to see the river from nearly every angle.
 We started our tour of Krka NP by crossing the bridge on the right of Skradinski buk.

-After climbing a short series of steps, we reached a Krka Waterfall viewing platform that provided a new perspective.
+After climbing a short series of steps, we reached a viewing platform that provided a new perspective.
 The quick moving water created rapids of white and a rainbow appeared in the billowing mist.
-Water, illuminated in the sunlight, flowed over smooth rocks and was a stream of glittering seafoam green as it spilled over a rocky ledge.

 Krka NP Historical Sights